What is Grad Night?

 Can siblings, grandparents or extended family come too?

-We're sorry but the party is reserved for graduates and their parents only.
-It's extremely difficult to find a space big enough to accommodate all of our grads and parents as it is and we simply don't have the space to open it up to siblings and extended family.
+We're sorry but the party is reserved for graduates and their parents/guardians only.
+It's extremely difficult to find a space big enough to accommodate all of our grads and parents as it is and we simply don't have the space to open it up to siblings and extended family in addition to parents.
+We have space for two guests per graduate and four guests for blended families, though, so you are welcome to fill those spots however you choose, provided one of those guests is a guardian.

 Will we get to sit with our friends at the dinner and on the bus?